ZaneAtlas/ZaneAtlas/README.md

 # 💫 About Me:
-I am cuurently working on learning automation testing. <br>I have proven experience in web application development and also have developed projects using different tools.
+I am currently working on learning automation testing. <br>I have proven experience in web application development and also have developed projects using different tools.

 # 💻 Tech Stack: